thumbnail image

 Our Story

-We live in an era of interwoven challenges — climate disruptions, rapid technological change, fragile systems, and social fragmentation.
+We live in an era of interwoven challenges - increasing frequency of natural disasters, rapid technological change, and social fragmentation.
 The Cooperative Futures Institute was created to meet this moment.
-We take decades of research on how cooperation works — from field studies in rural communities to insights from complexity science — and turn it into tools, simulations, and partnerships that help people, organizations, and communities work better together.
+We take decades of research on the science of cooperation - from computation modeling to field studies in rural communities - and turn it into technological tools, engaging media, and structured convenings that help people, organizations, and communities together more effectively to build a cooperative future.

 Who We Are

-We are an interdisciplinary team of scientists, facilitators, and creators dedicated to applying cooperation science to real-world challenges.
-Our backgrounds span anthropology, psychology, complexity science, public engagement, and game design.
+We are an interdisciplinary team of cooperative science experts including researchers, facilitators, and creators who are dedicated to applying cooperation science to real-world challenges.
+Our backgrounds span psychology, computer science, economics and business, anthropology, public engagement, media, and game design.
 Together, we’ve led multi-year, multi-site research projects, developed interactive experiences for communities, and built partnerships across industry, government, and the public.
-The Cooperative Futures Institute is our next step: a launchpad for turning knowledge into action.
+The Cooperative Futures Institute is our next step: a launchpad for turning this knowledge into impact and action.

 Our Vision

-Our vision is a future where communities and organizations can navigate complexity with clarity, act decisively in the face of disruption, and thrive together.
-We believe autonomy and self-reliance are strongest when paired with connection and cooperation — and we’re building the tools, partnerships, and experiences to make that balance a reality.
+Our vision is a future where technology, particularly AI systems, help us to build more cooperative relationships, communities and institutions.
+We believe autonomy and self-reliance are strongest when paired with connection and cooperation - and we’re building the tools, technology, partnerships, and experiences to make that a reality.

 • What We Do

-At the Cooperative Futures Institute, we apply biological and evolutionary principles of cooperation to shape systems that are truly mutually beneficial—for humans, societies, and the technologies we create.
-By grounding human–technology design in the same dynamics that sustain cooperation in living systems, we ensure that innovation supports human fourishing rather than undermining it
+At the Cooperative Futures Institute, we apply biological and evolutionary principles of cooperation to build technology and institutional infrastrcutre systems that are truly mutually beneficial.
+By grounding human–technology design in the same dynamics that sustain cooperation in living systems, we build tools that support human fourishing rather than undermining it.

 Facilitation & Partnership Building